 Subsequently, the provider will naturally pass on these costs of hardware infrastructure upgrade and expansion to the suppliers.
 Thus, cost efficient devices are mandatory and will be critical for a successful market entry of any new technology or device.

 More than 72 % of the global IP data traffic takes place within or between data centers.
-The development of the market is aimed at an ever greater integration and miniaturization, revealing a greater need for fast and low cost interconnects (Yole Report 2016).
-These prospects create an enormous growth potential for silicon photonics.
+The development of the market is aimed at an ever greater integration and miniaturization, revealing a greater need for fast and low cost interconnects (Yole Développement report 2016).
+These prospects show an enormous growth potential for Silicon Photonics.
 The forecasts estimate the market for Silicon Photonics based transceivers will reach 6B$ by 2025.

 Sicoya´s transceiver technology can be the enabler to leverage these demands.
 Currently, Silicon Photonics technology still occupies a niche market, but the disruptive technology will grow at a cumulative rate of 38 % CAGR during the next years.